surgicalintel-admin/surgicalintel-admin.github.io/README.md

 ### Adding New Libraries

-To add a new package to your project, run the following command:
+To add a new package to your project, run

 ```bash
 pnpm add <package_name>